abugher/executor/README.txt

 To write a new script named $name:

-Write a function named $name, in a library file under lib/ named $name.
+Write a function named $name, in a library file at lib/$name.
 Declare dependencies on other libraries under lib/.
-Create a symlink to executor named $name.
+Create a symlink to executor at bin/$name.
+Write documentation at doc/$name.

   cat > lib/"${name}" <<< EOF
   #!/bin/bash